Popular Searches

 The PhD program requires two years of coursework, comprehensive examinations on a range of subjects in the third year, and a dissertation of approximately 200 pages, which is typically completed in the fourth and fifth years.

+While fulfilling the two modern language requirements, the student enters a two-year period of full-time resident study.
+During this residence period, the student will be required to successfully complete a minimum of eight doctoral seminars or their equivalent.
 Four courses must be taken as seminars in the Theology Department.
-The remaining four required courses can be taken as seminars or as a combination of Princeton University courses, independent studies, PhD seminars in other departments, or MDiv courses with PhD-level writing assignments negotiated with the professor of the course.
+The remaining four required courses can also be departmental seminars, or they might be a combination of Princeton University graduate level-courses, independent studies, PhD seminars in other departments, or MDiv courses with PhD-level writing assignments negotiated with the professor of the course.

 The following restrictions apply: